 Reko is exposed to the impacts of changes in the foreign exchange rate between Canadian and United States ("US") dollars.
-More specifically, approximately 80% of the Company's sales and 20% of its costs are incurred in US dollars.
+More specifically, between 60% and 70% of the Company's sales and 20% of its costs are incurred in US dollars.
 In addition, the Company maintains certain working capital balances in US funds.